sharjeelfaiq/express-mongodb-mongoose-auth-and-user-management/endpoints.md

 # API Endpoints Documentation 📚

 **Author:** Sharjeel Faiq
-**Description:** This document provides an overview of the API endpoints for Student Tutor Hub.
+**Description:** This document provides an overview of the API endpoints.

 ---